-- Drop off and pick-up will be via Carpool.
+- Drop off and pick-up will be via carpool.

 - Daily cleaning services will be scheduled after Fajr prayers on school days

-- Lunch and snack will be inside the classrooms
+- Lunch and snack will be inside the classrooms.

-- Students with a fever of 100.0 degrees Farenheit or higher may not attend school (regardless of the appearance of any symptoms).
+- Students with a fever of 100.0 degrees Fahrenheit or higher may not attend school (regardless of the appearance of any symptoms).

 - We ask that children be monitored closely at home.